gegoxaren/build-libffmpeg-for-chromium/document.md

 from source and how to produce `libffmpeg.so` on a GNU/Linux system, as the standard `make script` does not produce it.

-The note will conclude with a table that the improvements can make a difference in responsiveness.
+This note will show the differences between different versions of `libffmpeg.so` in terms of decode lag, and discuss the findings.

 # Introduction and Motivation
 The author of was playing games on Stadia[^stadia] and using a plug-in for Chrome(ium) measured that the decode time was higher than optimal when playing intensive games (in the order of 10+ ms) running on his older hardware[^hardware] without hardware acceleration, and the quite high CPU usage.
-The author wanted to see if using a specific microarchitecture (m-arch) would lower the decode lag.
+The author wanted to see if using a specific microarchitecture (m-arch) when compiling the library would lower the decode lag.

 [^stadia]: Google's cloud gaming service.